leopoldgerber/portfolio-EN/2 - Project Car Price Predict/README.md

 Increase revenue through fast and profitable car resale.

 ### - Expected result -
-Model that gives the current value of the car depending on the condition of the car and its characteristics..
+Model that gives the current value of the car depending on the condition of the car and its characteristics.

 ### - Technical tasks -
 - Data analysis